 For those of us born in 1967, grade seven came in 1979 and the teacher was a Mr. Tom Murray.
 Just above average height, like most men who were not in blue collar jobs, his attire consisted of a shirt without tie and what were described as ‘dress shorts’ and long socks pulled up the just below the knee.
 This was the attire almost all white-collar workers wore during this era.

-Tom Murray was the first teacher who I remember sincerely engaging in a two-way dialogue with us as students.
+Tom Murray was the first teacher whom I remember sincerely engaging in a two-way dialogue with us as students.
 I found these discussions interesting and they made me keen to learn.
 Despite my resistance to authority, I think like most problematic children I could tell when someone was sincere and wanted to make a difference and I respected that.
 One such person was a Mr. Tom Murray.

-A feisty parliamentary performer, Jones came from a Catholic family and was the Member for Cairns at the time of the ‘great split’ of 1972.
+A feisty parliamentary performer, Ray came from a Catholic family and was the Member for Cairns at the time of the ‘great split’ of 1972.
 Even at the age of 12 I was thrilled Tom had organised for Jones to visit us and speak.
 In coming months Tom had us all take the podium and speak about something we were knowledgeable and passionate about.
 I spoke about rugby league.

-In 1988 at the age of 37 Tom married.
+In 1988 at the age of 37 Tom Murray married.
 Much to our surprise he married one of our class of 1979, Kathy Walter.
 Kathy would have been 20 by then.
 To be honest I am not sure if this caused any eyebrows to be raised, but I would sincerely doubt it.
 After all, if in a small country town like Edmonton, any teacher who ruled out relations with former students may be at risk of celibacy.

 My experience of state education was overwhelmingly positive and all the teachers, from Ms Hancock and Arthur O’Doherty (may they rest in peace) to Anne Holden, Mal Macnie and Tom Murray were first rate educators.
-My overwhelmingly positive view of Murray was shared by many and a park has been named in his honour.
+My positive view of Murray was shared by many and a park has been named in his honour.
 It is where the family’s old cane farm was in the middle of what now is now the sprawling suburb of Bentley Park.
 It is located just off Hardy Road and there is space for children to run there, just as we did when it was cane land, so many years ago.

 A Life Lesson from the Jones Boy